alukosdev/ccsp/reference/glossary.md

 ==- Enterprise Cloud Backup
 Adds essential features such as archiving and disaster recovery to cloud backup solutions.
 ==- Enterprise Risk Management (ERM)
-ERM includes managing overall risk for the organization, aligned to the organization’s governance and risk tolerance.
+ERM includes managing overall risk for the organization, aligned to the organization's governance and risk tolerance.
 Enterprise risk management includes all areas of risk, not merely those concerned with technology.
 It is the overall management of risk for an organization.
 ==- Entitlement
 An entitlement maps an identity (including roles, personas, and attributes) to an authorization.
 The entitlement is what they are allowed to do, and for documentation purposes we keep these in an entitlement matrix.
 ==- Entity
-The person or “thing” that will have an identity.
+The person or "thing" that will have an identity.
 It could be an individual, a system, a device, or application code.
 ==- Ephemeral Storage
 ==- Erasure Coding
 ==- Eucalyptus